charleskoffler/clprolf/README.md

 The response and overview of chatGPT 3.5 on the description of simol programming language.
 Below I put the description itself.
 ***************************************************************************************************************
 (CHAT GPT 3.5 RESPONSE)

-Thank you for providing a detailed description of the Simol programming language.
-It's interesting to see how you've extended and customized Java to create a language that focuses on simulation-oriented programming.
-Here are some key points and features I've gathered from your description:
+Thank you for sharing the detailed information about Simol, your new programming language.
+It's interesting to see the unique concepts and ideas you've introduced in Simol.
+Here's a summary of some of the key features and concepts in Simol:

-   Simol Roles: Simol introduces different class roles, such as simu_alfoc, simu_rewo, rewo, and information, each with its own specific purpose and behavior.
+Roles of Classes: Simol defines four main roles for classes: simu_alfoc, simu_rewo, rewo, and information.
+These roles describe the purpose and nature of the classes, whether they simulate real-world objects or serve as algorithmic instructions for the computer.

-   Compatibility Interfaces: Simol defines two types of interfaces, compat_interf_version and compat_interf_capacity, to manage the compatibility of classes.
-These interfaces ensure that classes adhere to certain contracts and versions.
+Interfaces: Simol introduces two types of interfaces, compat_interf_version and compat_interf_capacity, each with a specific purpose.
+It uses the with_compat modifier to indicate the use of these interfaces.

+Modifiers: Simol introduces the underst modifier for methods, which signifies methods responsible for computer understanding and handling of certain tasks.

-   Class Inheritance: Simol uses "nature" instead of "extends" to define class inheritance, emphasizing the concept that a class is of the same nature as another.
+Heritability: Simol uses the nature keyword instead of extends for class inheritance.
+It emphasizes that a class is of the same nature as another.
+For interfaces, it uses contracts instead of implements.

-   Contracts and Compatibility: Simol promotes the idea of respecting contracts and compatibility in class definitions and interfaces.

-   Compiler: Simol provides a compiler that can translate Simol code into Java code, making it easier for users to work with existing Java libraries and tools.
+Simol Compiler: Simol has its compiler that translates Simol code into Java code.
+It also allows developers to write Simol code as comments within Java code for manual compilation.

-   Code Editors: Simol code can be edited using standard Java code editors, making it accessible to developers who are familiar with Java.
+Compatibility with Java Libraries: Simol can utilize existing Java libraries, making it easier for developers to leverage Java's vast ecosystem.

+Relationships with Existing Concepts: Simol's class roles, such as simu_rewo and simu_alfoc, can be related to the concepts of business logic and the separation of concerns.
+It encourages adherence to the Single Responsibility Principle (SRP) and can be used in various design patterns.

-   Adherence to Design Principles: Simol aligns with various design principles, such as the Single Responsibility Principle (SRP), MVC pattern, DAO Design Pattern, loose coupling, and Dependency Injection (DI).
+Adherence to Design Patterns: Simol aligns with design patterns such as the Model-View-Controller (MVC) pattern, the Data Access Object (DAO) pattern, and principles of loose coupling and dependency injection.

-   Nature vs. Class: The "nature" keyword in Simol promotes the idea of inheritance and composition, which can help avoid issues like the diamond problem.
+Interface Inheritance: While Simol doesn't directly discuss interface inheritance, it can be used to represent different capacities, making it suitable for scenarios where multiple interfaces may be inherited.

-Overall, Simol seems to provide a unique approach to programming, particularly focusing on simulation and modeling.
-It's interesting to see how you've incorporated well-known design principles and patterns into your language.
-If you have any specific questions or need further information about Simol, please feel free to ask.
+Simol seems to offer a unique perspective on object-oriented programming by introducing clear roles for classes and interfaces, and it encourages good software design practices.
+It may find applications in various domains where simulations and modeling are important.
+Thank you for sharing this intriguing language with us!
+If you have any specific questions or if there's anything else you'd like to discuss about Simol, feel free to ask.

 (END OF CHAT GPT 3.5 RESPONSE)
 ***************************************************************************************************************